-84 United Nations, Guidelines for the Legislative Framework for Civil Registration, Vital Statistics and Identity Management Systems, New York, 2019, Para.
-XXX
+95 U.N.
+Guidelines for the Legislative Framework for Civil Registration, Vital Statistics and Identity Management Systems, para.
+279.

+a.
+Live Birth:

 Citation:

 Comments:

-c.
-Foetal Death:
+b.
+Death:

 Citation:

 Comments:

 7. Cost of Current Registration

-BestPractice: UN principles for a registration system state that there should be no charge for registering a birth, death, or foetal death.
-85 Payment of any fee to register these vital events before the statutory deadline would act as a disincentive to timely registration.
+BestPractice: UN principles for a registration system state that there should be no charge for registering a birth or death .96 Payment of any fee to register these vital events before the statutory deadline would act as a disincentive to timely registration.
 While some countries impose a fee if an event is registered after the deadline, this too may act as a disincentive to registration.
+Therefore, it is recommended to use incentives, rather than penalties, to encourage on-time registration.

-Guidance: Include details of all fees and deadlines related to registration of births, deaths, and foetal deaths.
-Note that costs of receiving certificates are analyzed in Section 10.
-In the comments section, state whether the law aligns with best practice and describe any gaps and/or opportunity for regulatory reform.
+Guidance: Include details of all fees and deadlines related to registration of births and deaths.
+Note that costs of receiving birth/death certificates are analyzed in Section 10.
+In the comments section, state whether the law aligns with best practice and describe any gaps and/or opportunities for regulatory reform.

-a.
-Fees for live birth registration:

-Citation:

-Comments:

-b.
-Fees for death registration:
+Fees for Live Birth Registration:

-Citation:

-Comments:
+itation:

+omments:

-c.
-Fees for foetal death registration:
+.
+Fees for Death Registration:

-Citation:
+itation:

+omments: